Northern tidewater goby: Distribution and habitat

 Their range extends from Tillas Slough at the mouth of the Smith River in Del Norte County, California, south to Agua Hedionda Lagoon in San Diego County.
 While once recorded in at least 87 coastal locations, they are now gone from many, including San Francisco Bay, although they can still be found nearby at Rodeo Lagoon in Marin County and in San Pedro Creek in Pacifica.

 Despite the common name, this goby inhabits lagoons formed by streams running into the sea, as well as semi-closed estuaries.
 The lagoons are blocked from the Pacific Ocean by sand bars, admitting salt water only during particular seasons, and so their water is brackish and cool.
-The northern tidewater goby prefers salinities of less than 10 ppt.
+The northern tidewater goby prefers salinities of less than 10 ppt, but has been documented in waters with a salinity of 42 ppt.
+E. newberryi prefers water with mild temperatures (8 to 25 °C) and waters with a depth from 25 to 200 cm.
 Juveniles have been found as far upstream as 12 km, e.g. in Ten Mile River, Mendocino County, and San Antonio Creek and the Santa Ynez River, Santa Barbara County, sometimes in sections of stream impounded by California Golden beavers (Castor canadensis subauratus) which provide ideal slow-moving water habitat for northern tidewater gobies.
 These fish also prefer sandy bottoms with depths of 20–100 cm, near emergent vegetation beds.
+These gobies often use thick patches of aquatic vegetation to hide in if threatened or disturbed.

 The northern tidewater goby may be found in small groups of less than a dozen or occasionally in large aggregations of hundreds.

 Behavior and reproduction

+Spawning and reproduction is at its peak during spring and into late summer.
+However, in the southern region of its range where waters remain at a warmer temperature, E. newberryi will reproduce year round.
+The male then guards the eggs until they hatch, which is 9 to 11 days.

 Male northern tidewater gobies burrow into sand and mud in the spring, cementing together grains of sand with a mucous, and shutting the burrow off from the waters above with a mucous and sand plug.
 Females will become aggressive during the spring and fight over a potential mate, slapping each other with their tails and biting when posturing is insufficient to drive their rivals away.
 The female will then attempt to entice the male to open his burrow.